How to Ensure Success at Every Stage of the Vendor Lifecycle

 3. Scoring Inherent Risks.
 Automatically tier, profile and categorize vendors on virtually any criteria to right-size further due diligence efforts.

 5. Continuous Monitoring for Security, Reputational, and Financial Risks.
-A comprehensive view of risks that extends beyond an annual assessment and includes regular vendor cyber, reputation and financial alerts.
+A comprehensive view of risks that extends beyond an annual assessment and includes regular vendor cyber, reputation, and financial alerts.
 Armed with this information, organizations add a more real-time view of vendor risks instead of the standard static approach endemic to spreadsheets.

 6. Managing Ongoing Vendor Performance and SLA.
 A vendor’s ability to deliver on its promises is as important as its cybersecurity controls.
 Organizations want solutions that continuously monitor service level agreements (SLAs) and alert to potential performance problems right alongside their cyber, privacy, or other risk assessments.

 7. Offboarding and Termination of Vendors.
-Easy to understand workflows, document management and checklists to ensure physical and virtual security controls are in place as a business relationship winds down.
+Easy-to-understand workflows, document management, and checklists to ensure physical and virtual security controls are in place as a business relationship winds down.

 Next Step: Build Your TPRM Program Like the Leaders Do